Arudjreis/awesome-security-GRC/README.md

   * Comply is a SOC2-focused compliance automation tool.
     * Policy Generator: markdown-powered document pipeline for publishing auditor-friendly policy documents
     * Ticketing Integration: automate compliance throughout the year via your existing ticketing system
-    * SOC2 Templates: open source policy and procedure templates suitable for satisfying a SOC2 audit
+    * SOC2 Templates: open-source policy and procedure templates suitable for satisfying a SOC2 audit

 #### Netflix's riskquant

 [riskquant](https://github.com/Netflix-Skunkworks/riskquant) is a python library used for risk quantification.
-It can be used to do cool things like calculate annualized loss and generate loss exceedence curve charts.
+It can be used to do cool things like calculate annualized loss and generate loss exceedance curve charts.

 You can use it to assess individual risks or even build automation to run calculations and build charts for all risks where data are available.
 For example, you can set up a GitHub Action to pull risks from your GRC tool, get the data to run the calculations, and put the results back into your GRC tool.

 ## :gun: Audit & Compliance

 Once you know what your direction is and you know what to focus on, how do you know you're on track?
 There's two ways:
-* Auditing allows you to know if the controls you chose and your security programme is working effectively
+* Auditing allows you to know if the controls you chose and your security program is working effectively
 * Compliance is how close are you to the baseline either set by yourself or by a 3rd party body (ISO, AICPA, insert acronyms)

 Often hated (often for good reasons), audit and compliance folks have to be annoying by nature.
 They assess how things you said you'd do are actually done in the real world.
 More often than not, things are either not done as they should or not done at all.
 Probably because no one has read the policies you took six months to write!

 ### :octopus: Frameworks and Regulations

 Well...
 There are a lot.
 Your organization likely uses some of these, but certainly not all.
 Executive leadership drives policy at a high level based on business objectives.
 Certain regulations are mandatory.
-For instance Sarbanes-Oxley Act (SOX) for US publicly traded companies or General Data Protection Regulation (GDPR) applies to any organisation handling data from EU citizens.
+For instance, Sarbanes-Oxley Act (SOX) for US publicly traded companies or General Data Protection Regulation (GDPR) applies to any organization handling data from EU citizens.
 This is a non-exhaustive alphabet soup of frameworks and regulations:

 * :bank: Sarbanes-Oxley Act - [SOX](https://www.congress.gov/bill/107th-congress/house-bill/3763)
 * :euro: General Data Protection Regulation - [GDPR](https://gdpr-info.eu/)
 * :credit_card: Payment Card Industry Data Security Standard - [PCI-DSS](https://www.pcisecuritystandards.org/)
 * :hospital: Health Insurance Portability and Accountability Act - [HIPAA](https://www.hhs.gov/hipaa/index.html)
-* :white_flag: International Organisation for Standardization's Information Security Management Standard - [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html)
+* :white_flag: International Organization for Standardization's Information Security Management Standard - [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html)
 * :computer: Systems and Organization Controls for Service Organizations: Trust Services Criteria - [SOC2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html)
 * ☁️ Federal Risk and Authorization Management Program - [FedRAMP](https://www.fedramp.gov/)
 * :statue_of_liberty: Federal Information Security Modernization Act - [FISMA](https://www.cisa.gov/federal-information-security-modernization-act)